thoradia/thoradia/README.md

 ### Keep it legal and carry on

-Responsibility for the installation, the configuration and the operation of add-ons of the Thoradia Add-ons repository, and the consequences thereof, lies exclusively with the user.
+Responsibility for the installation, the configuration and the operation of add-ons of the Thoradia Add-ons repository, and for the consequences thereof, lies exclusively with the user.

 ### System Resources